-Having this credential makes it easier for you to take employment in other provinces and get accepted to future advanced training programs.
-You are also eligible to write the National Exam for Paramedics in Canada, which is required for Paramedic Registration in many provinces including Prince Edward Island.
+Having this credential makes it easier for you to take employment in other provinces and get accepted into advanced training programs.
+You will also be eligible to write the National Exam for Paramedics in Canada, which is required for Paramedic Registration in many provinces including Prince Edward Island.

 Graduates of the PCP program receive advanced standing as a Medical Technician in the Canadian Forces.
 They are also eligible to receive a salary (with benefits), and support to offset tuition and materials if enrolled through the Canadian Forces Non-Commissioned Member – Subsidized Education Plan.

 The University of Prince Edward Island is offering a degree pathway to a Bachelor of Science in Paramedicine for graduates of Holland College’s paramedicine programs or any other two-year paramedicine program accredited by the Canadian Medical Association.

 The pathway, which reduces the duration of the B.Sc. program from four years to two, is designed for paramedics interested in enhancing their scientific knowledge and their research and communication skills in order to access post-graduate opportunities, research experiences, or business opportunities to advance their careers.

 For more information about the B.Sc. in Paramedicine program, visit the program page on the UPEI website.

 View a detailed list of courses for this program.